Your Child's Asthma: First Office Visit

 The healthcare provider will listen to your child’s lungs with a stethoscope.
 Asthma

-often produces unique breathing sounds, such as wheezing, although if your child is
+often produces unique breathing sounds, such as wheezing.
+But if your child is not

-not currently having symptoms, the lungs may sound normal.
-This does not necessarily
+currently having symptoms, the lungs may sound normal.
+This does not mean your child

 Spirometry is a quick and easy test used to assess how well your child’s lungs are